Welcome Future Trojans

 Q. When will I get my timetable?

-A. All students will receive a copy of their timetable on the first day of school from their Homeroom teacher.
+A. You will receive a copy of your timetable in the mail in August and we will provide you with a second copy on the first day of school in your first period class.
 When you arrive at school on the first day, you will find your name on an alphabetical list posted in the main foyer.
-Beside your name, you will find the room number for your homeroom.
+Beside your name, you will find the room number for your first period class.

 Q. How much homework will I get?
 Is the homework difficult?